apoorva-sriv/MonoUniversity/README.md

 Once you're logged in, you will have access to the main page.
 A simple menu will give you three options.
 CREATE GAME, SHOP, JOIN GAME and LOGOUT.
 The profile icon on the top right has yet to be implemented and will allow for a user to change information about himself.
+Clicking on the logo on any of the other pages will redirect you to this main page.

 // CREATE GAME
 Clicking here will lead you a menu that gives you the option of either going back to the